surfe/realease-notes/README.md

 - Fix profile picture not being sent to Pipedrive
 - Fix responsiveness of embedded Deals

+**1.23.1**

+- Fix SalesNav URL in conversations

+**1.23.2**

+- Improve OAuth process

+**1.23.3**

+- Export list as Lead
+- Update Firefox version
+- Smooth section appearance
+- Prevent same embedded field to be used more than once

+**1.23.4**

+- Revamp onboarding step-by-step tutorial
+- Disable Update button when not needed
+- Export Twitter handle & Industry from LinkedIn
+- Fix blank panel at startup
+- Fix Company section above dropdowns

 ## 1.22 (May 20, 2021)

 - Sync LinkedIn conversation using API